 - Avoid unnecessary words like effect, affect, study, research or journal when searching library databases.

-- Putting quotation marks around your words, like “climate change”, allows them to be searched as exact phrases.
+- Put quotation marks around your words to search as an exact phrase

-- Using an asterisk helps you search for words with similar endings.
-Teen* would find (teen, teens, teenage, teenager).
-Also works with search engines.
+- Use an asterisk to search for words with similar endings.

-- Using a question mark or hashtag symbol helps you search two similarly spelled words at the same time, like woman and women (wom#n, wom?n).
-Databases tend to use the question mark; search engines the symbol.
+- Use a question mark or hashtag symbol to search for similarly spelled words at the same time

 - Use AND to combine your main keywords together.
-This is done automatically in search engines.
+This happens automatically in search engines.

 - Use OR in databases and web searching to search for two words that can be used interchangeably.